Skip to content

 Regulation Regulation

 There is no dedicated legislation on the use of AI in criminal proceedings, but the Supreme People’s Court issued AI guidance (“Opinions on Regulating and Strengthening the Applications of AI in Judicial Fields”) in 2022.
-Existing criminal procedure rules and data protection legislation also apply
+The court and procuratorate of Shanghai’s Xuhui District issued Guidelines on the Collection and Review of Electronic Data in Criminal Cases Involving Generative Artificial Intelligence

 Cases Cases

 In 2025, the Maritime Court of Xiamen issued a ruling addressing lawyer’s use of AI in civil proceedings, requiring them to fully disclose the use of AI.
-Following this ruling, the Xiamen Maritime Court issued 'Guidelines for Litigation Participants’ Use of Artificial Intelligence (For Trial)'
+Following this ruling, the Xiamen Maritime Court issued 'Guidelines for Litigation Participants’ Use of Artificial Intelligence (For Trial)'.
+Courts have also addressed the misuse of AI in court filings and attempts by parties to use AI-generated or AI-manipulated materials as evidence

 Insight Insights